 FSANZ notes that phospholipids are permitted in infant formula products and are present in human milk.
-No Nutrient Reference Values exist for infants for the consumption of cholesterol or triglycerides.
 Therefore based on the available evidence FSANZ does not have concerns regarding any potential effect of phospholipids present in MFGM-WPC on the absorption of cholesterol or triglycerides (NHMRC and MoH 2006).